krafs/RimRef/README.md

 Secondly, Ludeon Studios has permitted this package to be published - on the condition that the assemblies contain only metadata.

 ### Where can I get it?
-It is available on [nuget.org](https://www.google.com).
+It is available on [nuget.org](https://www.nuget.org/packages/Krafs.Rimworld.Ref/1.0.2408-beta).

 #### Important note
-This package is only compatible with projects using PackageReferences.
-It's a different, much better way to organize your NuGet references than packages.config.
-However, it is easy to migrate your project from packages.config to PackageReference.
+This package is only compatible with projects using `PackageReference`.
+It's a different, much better way to organize your NuGet references than `packages.config`.
+However, it is easy to migrate your project from `packages.config` to `PackageReference`.
 See [this guide](https://docs.microsoft.com/en-us/nuget/consume-packages/migrate-packages-config-to-package-reference).

-Add **RimRef** to your mod project by right-clicking **Dependencies/References** -> **Manage NuGet packages**.
+Add **RimRef** to your mod project by right-clicking **Dependencies** or **References** -> **Manage NuGet packages**.

 Tick the *Include prerelease* checkbox, search for **Krafs.Rimworld.Ref** and install.